Last Updated on May 12, 2024 by Edward Harris

 South Carolina Obamacare Plans

-Under The Affordable Care Act legislation (also referred to as “Obamacare”), each state has established an “Exchange” that serves as a marketplace for all of the different policies that are offered in 2023, the tenth year of coverage.
+Under The Affordable Care Act legislation (also referred to as “Obamacare”), each state has established an “Exchange” that serves as a marketplace for all of the different policies that are offered in 2024 and 2025, the tenth year of coverage.
 Because of the complexity of the operation and all of the recent legislative changes, trusted authorities like us help consumers find and compare the best options.
 Actual Open Enrollment begins on November 1 and ends on January 15th.

 South Carolina is one of many states that allows the federal government to operate its Exchange.
 It’s a big undertaking, considering the large number of persons that typically need help applying for coverage before the end of Open Enrollment.
 A federal tax penalty of $695 per adult and $347.50 per child, or 2.5% of total household income (whichever is higher) is no longer assessed to anyone that does not purchase “qualified” health insurance, or is not covered under another Group plan.
 The household maximum penalty (shared responsibility payment) of $2,085 has been eliminated.